 Seizures represent abnormal, excessive, paroxysmal neuronal activity in the brain, primarily the cortex.
 Glutamate released from firing neurons activates N-methyl-D-aspartic acid receptors that subsequently initiate and propagate seizure activity.7 Seizures are inhibited by γ-aminobutyric acid, and failure of this inhibition facilitates seizure spread.8 Incomplete myelination of the brain may limit secondary generalization of seizure activity in young infants, and a relative imbalance between glutamate and γ-aminobutyric acid with paradoxical excitation from γ-aminobutyric acid makes younger children more susceptible to seizures.2,7

 Seizures can be primary (unprovoked) or secondary (provoked).9,10 Primary seizures are often idiopathic or may be caused by congenital developmental abnormalities, in utero CNS insult (e.g., infection, infarct), or genetic factors.
 Secondary seizures may result from trauma or injury, infection, metabolic abnormalities (e.g., hypoglycemia, electrolyte abnormalities, inborn errors of metabolism), toxins, or systemic illness.10

 The clinical manifestation of seizures depends on the area(s) of the brain that are affected and whether the seizure activity is localized (focal) or widespread (generalized).
-Generalized seizures involve both hemispheres of the brain and lead to loss of consciousness, usually followed by a period of ...
+Generalized seizures involve both hemispheres of the brain and lead to loss of consciousness, usually followed ...